 B.B.C.
-Drama Booking Manager.
-1903.
-Known for his introduction of cash prizes into B.B.C. programmes.
+Drama Booking Manager. b.
+Known for his introduction of 1903. cash prizes into B.B.C. programmes.
 Address: c/o B.B.C., London, W.1.
-Has worked in a solicitor's office, also as a Public Works Contractor, and as an Has been associated with theatrical enterprises since age of 21.
-Joined B.B.C. as Producer in Empire Entertainment Department of programmes directed to Forces serving " Australian Produced Magazine," "China Flight," "Out of the Blue," etc. Originated the "Merry-Go-Round" programme and the famous "Double or Quits Quiz" with cash prizes.
+Has worked in a solicitor's office, also as a Public Works Contractor, and as an Has been associated with actor. theatrical enterprises since age of 21.
+Joined B.B.C. as Producer in Empire Entertainment Department of programmes directed to Forces serving Produced " Australian overseas.
+Magazine," "China Flight," "Out of the Blue," etc. Originated the "Merry-Go-Round" programme and the famous "Double or Quits Quiz " with cash prizes.